I teach, I write, I produce, I think…and I still dream about what I want to do when I grow up.

 After 30+ years, I get to teach in communications…and still work on some great projects, and for that I’m incredibly grateful.
 But most importantly, I’m thankful for the opportunities to continue tell my stories and to help others learn to tell their stories.

-On the personal side, I’m also a father with four wonderful children, most are married.
-Their multi-tasking mother is an amazingly diligent and intelligent woman, a ninja realtor, who can also lawyer up to win just about any dinner table legal case or house rules debate with any of her offspring.
+On the personal side, I’m also a father to four wonderful children, most are married.
+Their multi-tasking mother is an amazingly diligent and intelligent woman, a ninja organizer, communicator, marketer and mom, who can also lawyer up to win just about any dinner table legal case or house rules debate with any of her offspring.
 She’s there for them, 24×7, too.

 The “professional stuff,” is below but more info about my dog is further down.
 I know that’s what you are probably really looking for…